The New Year Brings New and Old Elements to Home Plan Design

 4. Vault Those Ceilings!

 Add character and visual attractiveness to the Great Room or a simple living room with exposed beams.
 Not only does a vaulted room create a breezier and bigger feel in a space, it also allows more natural light to filter into the room.
+For those struggling to visualize an interior, today's house plans with videos and virtual reality walk-throughs can demonstrate the "wow" factor of vaulted ceilings before making such a design commitment.

 This vaulted Great Room in a 1-story, 4-bedroom Contemporary style home plan adds to the appeal and charm of the residence (House Plan #161-1085).